 This may seem a remote concern to UK parents now – but if in a decade’s time your child happened to become, say, a democracy activist, they might not want the Chinese state to know everything about them.

 Documents leaked to the Guardian last year showed that TikTok had censored political statements, including videos that mention Tiananmen Square or Tibetan independence.
 The company claims the instructions revealed in these documents have since been withdrawn.
 But fears remain that an app with its roots in a system that controls flows of information will censor dissent where it finds it politically uncomfortable.

 TikTok’s For You page is a curated feed of videos.
 Users need never click away from it.
 The algorithm that determines this, like curation algorithms on other platforms, is a closely guarded secret.

 Curation on social media sites has been blamed for many things, including the rise of anti-vaxxers and the current fragility of democracy.
 It’s not only Chinese companies that channel or restrict information.
 But there are fears that TikTok’s curation allows anything that is politically inconvenient simply to disappear.

 What is TikTok doing to show its concern about children’s privacy?

-In February this year, TikTok introduced Family Safety Mode, which allowed parents to link their children’s accounts with their own.
+In February last year, TikTok introduced Family Safety Mode, which allowed parents to link their children’s accounts with their own.
 This gives parents the ability to control screen time; to block adult content; and to see their children’s direct messages.
 In January this year, it tightened the privacy controls on accounts for those aged under 16, making them private by default and blocking the downloading of videos.

 This is all a move in the right direction – although, as ever, you could argue that putting all the responsibility on parents absolves the company itself.